damianmgarcia/Hide-n-Seek/README.md

 - 5.0.5
   - Release date
     - 2024-10-06
-  - Improvement
+  - Patches
     - Removed web_accessible_resources from the manifest
 - 5.0.4
   - Release date
     - 2024-09-15
-  - Bug fix
+  - Patches
     - Updated the LinkedIn job detection heuristic.
 Many thanks to [wchen342](https://github.com/wchen342) for contributing this fix!
 - 5.0.3
   - Release date
     - 2024-09-06
-  - Bug fix
+  - Patches
     - Unable to block promoted jobs on non-English versions of LinkedIn
       - Updated the LinkedIn promoted job detection heuristic
 - 5.0.2
   - Release date
     - 2024-08-28
-  - Bug fix
+  - Patches
     - Backup fails when the blocked jobs list includes company names with non-ASCII characters
       - Added support for non-ASCII characters in company names.
 This change resolves [#34](https://github.com/damianmgarcia/Hide-n-Seek/issues/34).
 Once again, many thanks to [Matej9937](https://github.com/Matej9937) for discovering this issue, documenting it with incredible attention to detail, and using amazing problem solving skills to help find a solution!
 - 5.0.1
   - Release date
     - 2024-08-11
-  - Patch
+  - Patches
     - Add support for a new LinkedIn job listing format
       - Added support for a new LinkedIn job listing format where the company name is separated by its location with a middle dot instead of being on a separate line.
 This change resolves [#32](https://github.com/damianmgarcia/Hide-n-Seek/issues/32).
 Many thanks to [Matej9937](https://github.com/Matej9937) for discovering this issue, documenting it with incredible attention to detail, and using amazing problem solving skills to help find a solution!
       - Updated promoted job detection algorithm
 - 5.0.0
   - Release date
     - 2024-07-28
-  - New features
+  - Major updates
     - Backup and Restore
       - You can now backup your settings and hidden jobs to a file on your device, and then restore them later when you need to.
 The backup file does not include any personal data, so you can freely share it with others as a way of sharing your hidden jobs list with them.
 - 4.3.3
   - Release date
     - 2024-04-01
-  - Bug fixes
+  - Patches
     - Chrome: Fixed bug in which popup job searches get stuck on "Searching..." after starting a search.
 This appears to be caused by a [Chromium bug](https://issues.chromium.org/issues/40288048)
     - Fixed a bug caused by pointer events bubbling through block buttons, leading to jobs opening in Glassdoor when clicking a block button
     - Added permission notifications in Firefox and permission requests in Chrome and Edge when permissions are missing when attempting to perform a job search with the popup
 - 4.3.2
   - Release date
     - 2024-03-31
-  - Bug fixes
+  - Patches
     - Firefox: Fixed buttons in popup list missing the remove icon
 - 4.3.1
   - Release date
     - 2024-03-30
-  - Bug fixes
+  - Patches
     - Firefox: Fixed popup search getting stuck on "Searching..." after starting a search
 - 4.3.0
   - Release date
     - 2024-03-30
-  - Improvements
+  - Minor updates
     - Added support for Firefox
     - Added support for Glassdoor
 - 4.2.8
   - Release date
     - 2023-12-27
-  - Improvements
+  - Patches
     - Small UI improvements
       - The "x" remove icons on hidden job buttons in the popup list now become red when you hover over them.
       - A job attribute's title text now shows when you hover over any part of the job attribute toggle button, not just when you hover over the job attribute title itself.
-  - Bug fixes
     - Incorrect pointer priority in popup hidden jobs list
       - An element below the hidden jobs list that was negatively affecting scroll and click behavior has been fixed.
 - 4.2.7
   - Release date
     - 2023-11-01
-  - Bug fixes
+  - Patches
     - Companies on Indeed being detected as "Unknown Company"
       - Indeed's recent website update broke company name detection, but this is now resolved.
 - 4.2.6
   - Release date
     - 2023-09-02
-  - Bug fixes
+  - Patches
     - Duplicated hidden job overlays on the Indeed job feed with Chrome
       - The caching of job listings has been adjusted to prevent the duplication of hidden job overlays on previously-loaded job listings.
 This issue specifically occurred whenever the Indeed job feed lazy-loaded new listings, and only with Chrome (not Edge).
 - 4.2.5
   - Release date
     - 2023-08-28
-  - Bug fixes
+  - Patches
     - Not optimized for discoverability by search engines
       - Updated the name in the manifest to improve discoverability by search engines.
 - 4.2.4
   - Release date
     - 2023-08-24
-  - Bug fixes
+  - Patches
     - False positive job listings on certain pages of the signed-out version of LinkedIn
       - Job listing detection has been adjusted to eliminate false positives on certain pages of the signed-out version of LinkedIn.
     - Missing extension button badge after pressing back/forward buttons on Indeed